masc-ucsc/docs/docs/pyrope/06-functions.md

 !!!Note
     Pyrope only supports a restricted amount of recursion.
 Recursion is only allowed when it can be unrolled at compile time.

 ## Function definition

-All the functions are lambdas that must passed as arguments or assigned to a given variable.
+All the functions are lambdas that must be passed as arguments or assigned to a given variable.
 There is no global scope for variables or functions.

 ```